gibriil/peter-beard-final-rest/README.md

 ## Use Documentation

-The current state of the API allows for creation of a _**Tunnel & Trulls**_ character sheet as if you were writing it on paper.
+The current state of the API allows for creation of a _**Tunnel & Trolls**_ character sheet as if you were writing it on paper.
 Future iterations of the API will allow POSTing dice rolls for calculation before storing in the DataBase instead of needing to submit the finalized stat.

+### Create and Update
-The POST/PUT keys are as follows: (All keys are required unless noted as Optional)
+The POST/PATCH keys for [/characters](https://pbeard-tunnels-and-trolls.herokuapp.com/characters) are as follows: (All keys are required unless noted as Optional)

 ```javascript
     name //String